 TOHONO CHUL PARK.
 7366 N. Paseo del Norte.
 742-6455.
-Walk in the Park tours, an overview of the park's 48 acres and its flora and fauna are offered at 9 a.m.
+Look for the Birds of Tohono Chul, with this docent-led birdwatching tour at 8 a.m.
+Monday, Wednesday, Friday and Saturday.
+Walk in the Park tours, an overview of the Park's 48 acres and its flora and fauna, are offered at 9 a.m.
 Tuesday, Thursday, and Saturday, and at 1 p.m.
 Sunday.
 Art in the Park tours, docent-guided looks at gallery exhibits, are at 11 a.m.
 Tuesday and Thursday, and at 2 p.m.
 Sunday.
 The park offers additional guided tours for your enjoyment.
 Grounds are open from 7 a.m. to sunset daily.
 Exhibit hours are 9:30 a.m. to 5 p.m.
 Monday through Saturday, 11 a.m. to 5 p.m.
 Sunday.
 Admission is $2.
 Call 742-6455 daily events schedule.

 Home | Currents | City Week | Music | Review | Books | Cinema | Back Page | Archives